The Chakras Resources

-Location: Central base of neck.
+Location: Central base of the neck.

 Influence: Throat, mouth, thyroid, trachea, neck, vertebrae, teeth, gums, jaw, esophagus, parathyroid, hypothalamus.

-Associative Color: Sky Blue or Turquoise
+Associative Color: Sky Blue or Turquoise.

 Central Focus: Expression of power and creativity through sound, communication, resonance, will, choice, honor, truth, lies, secrets, gossip.

 The mind/body connection meets at the neck in the fifth chakra.
 The body functions principally through patterns unconsciously while the mind wants to understand and transcend.
-As a result, the merging of the body with the function of the mind finds it’s voice in the throat chakra, and as sound is vibration, the bodies rhythmic energy patterns along with our voice are the living expression of our vibrations.
+As a result, the merging of the body with the function of the mind finds it’s voice in the throat chakra, and as sound is vibration, the body’s rhythmic energy patterns along with our voice are the living expression of our vibrations.

-Life is rhythmic, it is a state of synchronized vibrational patterns.
+Life is rhythmic; it is a state of synchronized vibrational patterns.
 Being in tune with the ebb and flow of life’s orchestration helps us to maintain an inner balance.
 Congruency of the body/mind reflects a statement of health and vitality.
-Whereas incongruence, we cannot link with the world around us, we have feelings of isolation and we are unable to expand, respond or receive.
+Whereas incongruence, we cannot link with the world around us, we have feelings of isolation and we are unable to expand, respond, or receive.

-Creativity is an expression of the spirit within us and it is through the power of choice our creative forces are sent out into the world.
+Creativity is an expression of the spirit within us and it is through the power of choice that our creative forces are sent out into the world.
 Understanding how our choices have an energetic impact and the karmic consequence is our personal responsibility.

 Individuation is the discovery and expression of self.
 As this maturation process evolves we bring clear intent and value to our self-expression and it is here we fully develop and voice our personal code of honor and integrity separate from tribal law (first chakra).
-With self-acceptance brought forward from our work in the fourth chakra we no longer need to deny what is true for us and our individuality becomes a living expression of self-actualization.
+With self-acceptance brought forward from our work in the fourth chakra, we no longer need to deny what is true for us and our individuality becomes a living expression of self-actualization.

-Conversation is balance of speaking and the ability to listen and respond patiently.
-In this chakra we learn to develop clear creative speech and listening skills.
+Conversation is a balance of speaking and the ability to listen and respond patiently.
+In this chakra, we learn to develop clear creative speech and listening skills.
 Our words have power, they carry an energetic charge which is sent out into the world and others around us, therefore we must ask ourselves, “what are we putting out there?”
-Do we speak with loving words or do speak using words as weapons?
+Do we speak with loving words or speak using words as weapons?

 Secrets and lies are disharmonies with life and our bodies.
-Withholding truth and speaking lies suspends the flow of energy to the sixth chakra of perception.
+Withholding truth and speaking lies suspend the flow of energy to the sixth chakra of perception.
 Illusion becomes our truth from which life is perceived through restricting our ability to transcend self-expression harmoniously.

-No one chakra is more or less important than the other, yet it is my belief that if we cannot find and express our voices with conscious awareness we cannot bring forth transformation in our lives and in turn for the world around us.
+No one chakra is more or less important than the other, yet it is my belief that if we cannot find and express our voices with conscious awareness, we cannot bring forth transformation in our lives and in turn for the world around us.

 Influence: Brain, base of skull, nervous system, eyes, nose, pineal gland, pituitary gland.

-Associative Color: Indigo Blue
+Associative Color: Indigo blue.

 Central focus: Self-reflection, the intellect, intuition, psychism, clairvoyance, truth, wisdom, illusion, imagination, dreams, visions, symbolism, archetypes, pattern recognition.

 This chakra relates to wisdom and the search for truth.
-In the sixth chakra, “our purpose is to see the way, and bring the light of consciousness to all that exist within and around us.”
-While our two eyes allow us to perceive the physical world the third eye sees beyond the physical plane into the world of symbology.
+In the sixth chakra, “our purpose is to see the way, and bring the light of consciousness to all that exists within and around us.”
+While our two eyes allow us to perceive the physical world, the third eye sees beyond the physical plane into the world of symbology.
 It is the task of this chakra to interpret and assimilate information into meaning that leads to self-reflection and understanding.

 Dreams are the bridge to the unconscious.
 Through symbolisms in our dreams we can access unsolved missing pieces of ourselves and obtain broader creative vision in which to see life.
 Our dreams can take us beyond the limits of the physical body where there is no linear time or space, allowing us to free feelings and movement we deny ourselves in our waking life.

 Illusion is the shadow of this chakra.
-When we fixate on an image how we think something should be, we are caught in misconception.
+When we fixate on an image, how we think something should be, we are caught in misconception.
 The more we invest in the illusion the more difficult it is to let go of.
-Like an addiction illusion does not give back it only takes from us, leading us to obsession and/or delusion.
+Like an addiction, illusion does not give back, it only takes from us, leading us to obsession and/or delusion.